KRMisha/Autograder/README.md

 ```

 This will first unzip all the zipped submissions into a new `unzipped` directory.
 Then, the following will be done for each submission:

-- Copy the unzipped files and master files to a team folder inside the `grading` directory
+- Copy the unzipped files and master files to a team folder inside the `grading` directory.
-- Compile the program
+- Compile the program.
-- Output any compilation errors and warnings to `make_stderr.txt` (depending on the warning options set in the Makefile)
+- Output any compilation errors and warnings to `make_stderr.txt` (depending on the warning options set in the Makefile).
-- Run the program and save its output to `program_output.txt` (with both stdout and stderr)
+- Run the program and save its output to `program_output.txt` (with both stdout and stderr).
-- Parse the test results from the program output
+- Parse the test results from the program output.
-- Output any memory leaks detected with Valgrind to `valgrind_stderr.txt`
+- Output any memory leaks detected with Valgrind to `valgrind_stderr.txt`.
 - Create a `points_to_rm.txt` file.
 This file will contain the breakdown of points which have automatically been subtracted for compilation errors, warnings, crashes, leaks, or failed unit tests.

 The team folders will be placed in either of the `compilation_failed`, `crashed` or `working` subdirectories of the `grading` folder depending on their state.